Code-Institute-Submissions/wetsuit_holland/README.md

 - Checkout Page: buttons

 ## Skeleton
-- Main Nav Menu:
-  - All Products is a collapsible menu: by Price, by Rating, by Category & all Products
-    - Fullsuitis a collapsible menu: Mystic, Neilpryde, Prolimit & all Fullsuit
-    - Shortarm is a collapsible menu: Mystic, Neilpryde, Prolimit & all Shortarm
-    - Shorty is a collapsible menu: Mystic, Neilpryde, Prolimit & all Shorty
 - Top Nav:
-  - Title: link to homepage (large device) or Home: link to homepage (medium/small devices)
+  - Title: icon + link to homepage (large device) or Home: link to homepage (medium/small devices)
   - Searchbar: searches through all wetsuits
   - My Account icon with dropdown menu:
     - Logged out user: Register, Login
     - Logged in user: My Profile, Logout
     - Logged in admin: Product Management, My Profile, Logout
   - Bag icon link to bag page
+- Main Nav Menu:
+  - All Products is a collapsible menu: by Price, by Rating, by Category & all Products
+    - Fullsuits a collapsible menu: Mystic, Neilpryde, Prolimit & all Fullsuit
+    - Shortarm is a collapsible menu: Mystic, Neilpryde, Prolimit & all Shortarm
+    - Shorty is a collapsible menu: Mystic, Neilpryde, Prolimit & all Shorty
 - Delivery banner: text info
 - Homepage: button with link to all products page
 - Signup: form field, buttons